Welcome to the Dharmadatu Sangha

 (Q) What does the name Dhamadatu Sangha mean?

-(A) Its literal translation is `The Truth Element` community of Dharma practitioners
+(A) Its literal translation is `The Realm of Reality` community of Dharma practitioners

 (Q) Why are we asked to remove our shoes before entering the centre?